Age-Friendly University Global Network: Pre-formation

 The Age-Friendly University Global Network is organized around the Ten Principles of an Age-Friendly University.
 These Ten Principles were developed following the model of the World Health Organization's Age-Friendly Communities Program.

 The World Health Organization (WHO) launched the Age-Friendly Cities Initiative in 2006 to address the needs of rapidly aging populations and to create environments that promote healthy and active aging.
 The initiative focuses on improving the physical, social, and economic aspects of urban environments to enhance the quality of life for older adults.
 Guided by the principles of the Global Age-Friendly Cities: A Guide, the initiative identified eight domains of livability, including housing, transportation, social participation, and health services, which are essential for fostering age-friendly communities.

-Recognizing the unique contributions that institutes of higher education could have to enhancing these efforts, and the engagement of institutes of higher education in the development of the original Age-Friendly Cities Criteria, a workgroup convened to identify the contributions institutions of higher education could have to creating a more age-friendly world.
+Recognizing the contributions that institutes of higher education could have to enhancing these efforts, and the engagement of institutes of higher education in the development of the original Age-Friendly Cities Criteria, a workgroup convened to identify the contributions institutions of higher education could have to creating a more age-friendly world.